hype-app/gestpay-api/source/includes/_wscryptdecrypt_encrypt_alipay.md

 Alipay does not need any mandatory parameters.
 Just specify the `PaymentType` `S2PALI` and the payment page will show to your user.

+If you specify the `PrimaryEmail` in the [`OrderDetails`](#orderdetails) tag, you will redirect your user to Alipay payment page where some fields are already filled.